Kevan Jones: In opposition

-In May 2010 Harriet Harman appointed Jones Shadow Minister for the Armed Forces, outside the Shadow Cabinet.
+At the 2010 general election, Jones was again re-elected with a decreased vote share of 50.5% and a decreased majority of 12,076.
+After the election, Harriet Harman appointed Jones Shadow Minister for the Armed Forces, outside the Shadow Cabinet.
 He retained this position under Labour leader Ed Miliband and in Jeremy Corbyn's first appointment of shadow ministers in 2015.

-He became a member of the special Select Committee set up to scrutinise the Bill that became the Armed Forces Act 2011.
+Jones became a member of the special Select Committee set up to scrutinise the Bill that became the Armed Forces Act 2011.
 He was also a member of the Public bill committee for the Defence Reform Act 2014.

+At the 2015 general election, Jones was again re-elected, with an increased vote share of 54.9% and an increased majority of 13,644.

 In December 2015 Jones made public his strong criticism of the new Labour leader Jeremy Corbyn, in particular after Corbyn opposed military intervention in the Syrian civil war.
 Jones stated "because of [Corbyn's] incompetence, the Tories are getting away with things that are not being properly scrutinised and the people who are suffering are the ones that we represent."

 In January 2016, Jones resigned as a Shadow Minister for the Armed Forces, following a reshuffle in which Jeremy Corbyn had promoted Emily Thornberry, who opposes the replacement of the Trident nuclear weapon system, to shadow Defence Secretary.
 In his resignation letter, Jones said he believed that the country had to "maintain a credible nuclear deterrent, while working to advance global nuclear disarmament."

 Jones later supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 Jones supported the Saudi Arabian-led intervention in Yemen.

-Jones has been critical of the way in which many sub-post office franchisees were treated by Post Office Ltd during and after the Horizon IT accounting scandal.
-On 19 March 2020, he criticised both the organisation and its former CEO, Paula Vennells, in a House of Commons debate.

 He is Treasurer of the All-Party Parliamentary Group on Industrial Heritage.

+At the snap 2017 general election, Jones was again re-elected, with an increased vote share of 59.9% and a decreased majority of 12,939.

 He is a member of Labour Friends of Israel.

+Jones was again re-elected at the 2019 general election, with a decreased vote share of 44.2% and a decreased majority of 4,742.

+In February 2024, Jones was criticised for being "rude" and "disrespectful" during a debate in the House of Commons chamber after describing the Deputy Speaker Dame Eleanor Laing as "irritating", resulting in a reprimand from Laing who was in the Speaker's Chair.

+In May 2024, Jones announced that he would not stand again in the 2024 general election due to health issues.